 - a delineation of all the forms of teaching and learning conceivably available to the school (its state space);

 - a description of the forms of teaching and learning that are more likely, taking into account the resources available (or affordances);

 - an overview of the main motivational drivers that in the school (the intentionalities); and finally,

 - a presentation of the forms of teaching and learning that actually take place (the attractors).

 More to explore

-Many of the core ideas in the book have been used as the basis for posts that I have published in this blog.
-You can read these by clinking on the link below.
+Many of the core ideas in the book appear in posts that I have published in this blog.
+You can read these below.